-A lot of people are making travel plans for the upcoming summer.
+Are you making travel plans for the upcoming summer?
 In this recurring column, we’re sharing all kinds of tips to make your travel safer, easier and more fun.

 There’s nothing more important than staying safe when you travel.
 Here’s what I do.
 Yes, even when I travel domestically and yes, even when I stay at luxury hotels.
 I have a nephew who is a travel bug, and I’ve also bought these products for him.
 (Well, really for me, because I worry about him.
 He has gone to Colombia, Greece and Italy in the last six months.)